dspace-group/dscom/README.md

 We use VSCode as IDE, but feel free to use your preferred IDE.
 You need >= .NET 8.0 SDK and .NET Full Framework >= 4.8 SDK installed on your machine.
-Before you start a pull request, please note the following points:
+Before submitting a pull request, please note the following points:

 1. **Code Formatting**
-   Before submitting a pull request, ensure the code is properly formatted using `dotnet format --verify-no-changes`.
+   Ensure the code is properly formatted using `dotnet format --verify-no-changes`.

 2. **Unit Tests**
   Run all tests with `dotnet test` and make sure all tests pass successfully.
-  You need .NET 8.0 SDK and .NET Full Framework 4.8 SDK installed on your machine.

 3. **Writing Tests**
   We like to have unit tests 😊
   Write your own tests for any new features or bug fixes.

-4. **Verifying TLB Accuracy**
+4. **Verifying the tlb generation**
   To generate a TLB with dscom is the most important feature of this project.
   Compare the output of `dscom` with that of `tlbexp`.
   Use `.\scripts\demo.bat` to generate a TLB with both `dscom` and `tlbexp`, and compare the outputs.